sujallamichhane18/Integration-of-Open-Source-Security-Tools-for-a-Unified-SOC-Framework/README.md

 ## ⭐ Acknowledgment

-Special thanks to our supervisor **Anuj Khnal** for guidance and support throughout the project.
+Special thanks to our supervisor **Anuj Khanal** for guidance and support throughout the project.